trinodb/trino/docs/src/main/sphinx/connector/hive.rst

     * - ``hive.max-splits-per-second``
       - The maximum number of splits generated per second per table scan.
 This can be used to reduce the load on the storage system.
-By default, there is no limit, which results in Presto maximizing the parallelization of data access.
+By default, there is no limit, which results in Trino maximizing the parallelization of data access.
       -
     * - ``hive.max-initial-splits``